Most of the complex variable functions are extensions of the real variable functions. For example

 $$z^{m} = |z|^{m} e^{(mi\theta +2mk\pi i)} $$.

-Note that to raise a complex number to a power m, the argument is multiplied by m (and the module is raised to the power m).
+Note that to calculate power m of a complex number it argument is multiplied by m and it module is powered m too.